 Progress reports are produced by the IWG on an annual basis to monitor and map progress in implementing actions and reaching the agreed aims.

 Doras Luimní is leading the way for Limerick to become an Intercultural City as part of a European Council and European Commission funded programme.
 The Intercultural Cities initiative, which officially welcomed Limerick as a member in November 2014, aims at stimulating new ideas and practices concerning the integration of migrants and minorities.
 As part of the membership process, an evaluation was carried out in order to rank Limerick on the Intercultural Cities index, outlining key indicators of integration and intercultural practice.

 Doras Luimní are working closely with other cities around the world to promote a greater awareness of the positive role diversity can play in the development of a city.
 More about the programme can be found at www.coe.int/interculturalcities.

-The anti-rumours campaign aims to dispel the widespread myths and misconceptions around the topic of immigration and migrant integration, by providing evidence-based answers and utilising social networks to spread the message of the campaign far and wide.
+The Anti-Rumours campaign aims to dispel the most widespread myths and misconceptions around the topic of immigration and migrant integration, by providing evidence-based answers and utilising social networks to spread the message of the campaign far and wide.

 Doras’ Anti-Rumours project was the first action of Limerick’s Intercultural Cities programme.
 As part of the campaign, Doras Luimní provided free training to a team of anti-rumours advocates who were given the necessary tools to carry out their own projects and workshops which challenge the most common myths.

 Since Jue 2014, over 1,500 people participated in our workshops across Limerick and Ireland.
 For more information & resources, please view: Anti-Rumours.